Johnny Cash: Outlaw image

 Although Cash cultivated a romantic outlaw image, he never served a prison sentence.
-Despite landing in jail seven times for misdemeanors, he stayed only one night on each stay.
+Despite landing in jail seven times for misdemeanors, he was held only one night each time.
 On May 11, 1965, he was arrested in Starkville, Mississippi, for trespassing late at night onto private property to pick flowers.
-(He used this to write the song "Starkville City Jail", which he discussed on his live At San Quentin album.)
-While on tour that year, he was arrested October 4 in El Paso, Texas, by a narcotics squad.
+(He used this incident as the basis for the song "Starkville City Jail".
+He discussed this on his live At San Quentin album.)

+While on tour later that year, he was arrested October 4 in El Paso, Texas, by a narcotics squad.
 The officers suspected he was smuggling heroin from Mexico, but found instead 688 Dexedrine capsules (amphetamines) and 475 Equanil (sedatives or tranquilizers) tablets hidden inside his guitar case.
 Because the pills were prescription drugs rather than illegal narcotics, Cash received a suspended sentence.
 He posted a $1,500 bond and was released until his arraignment.

 In this period of the mid-1960s, Cash released a number of concept albums.
 His Bitter Tears (1964) was devoted to spoken word and songs addressing the plight of Native Americans and mistreatment by the government.
 While initially reaching charts, this album met with resistance from some fans and radio stations, which rejected its controversial take on social issues.

 In 2011, a book was published about it, leading to a re-recording of the songs by contemporary artists and the making of a documentary film about Cash's efforts with the album.
 This film was aired on PBS in February and November 2016.
 His Sings the Ballads of the True West (1965) was an experimental double record, mixing authentic frontier songs with Cash's spoken narration.

-Reaching a low with his severe drug addiction and destructive behavior, Cash was divorced from his first wife and had performances cancelled, but he continued to find success.
+Reaching a low with his severe drug addiction and destructive behavior, Cash and his first wife divorced after having separated in 1962.
+Some venues cancelled his performances, but he continued to find success.
 In 1967, Cash's duet with June Carter, "Jackson", won a Grammy Award.